Indios de Mayagüez: The early years

 Baseball had been played in Mayagüez since the Spanish–American War; a city yearbook from the 1870s claimed that the very same day troops of the United States Army invaded the city (August 11, 1898), the troops played an impromptu baseball game on the city's main plaza.
 However, evidence tends to confirm that baseball became a regular pastime in the city by 1902.

 Mayagüez had semi-professional baseball teams prior to the 1938 founding of the team, through various inceptions.
 The earliest team was named "Pope-Hartford" (after the automotive brand), and was organized in 1905 by Santiago Panzardi, the brand's importer.
 It was later substituted by a succession of teams: the Mayagüez Cardinals, the Yaguez, and others.
 These teams played games against organized teams from the rest of the island, Venezuela and Cuba, as well as teams assembled from Negro league baseball players.
+The Indios were born from the amateur team Al Día property of Félix Santiago, which was bought by Alfonso Valdez Cobián of Cervecería India.
+Coached by Enrique Huyke, the team debuted on November 13, 1938, splitting a double header with the Criollos.
+The team's first stadium was Estadio Santiago Llórens.
+In first year of the Semi-Pro, José Figueroa led in strikeouts (96).

 Once the LBPPR was created, the Mayagüez team became a part of it.
+In 1939, Figueroa became the first to strike 100 players, finishing with 137.
 A management team led by Alfonso Valdés Cobián owned the team during its initial years, between 1938 and 1957.
+On February 18, 1940, Ramón Bayrón became the first player to hit three triples in a game.